Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Experimental Results

 \textbf{Results} Table \ref{tab:main} presents our main results for AR image generation on Lumina-mGPT.
-As shown, our method (D) accelerates the AR decoding (A) by up to $\sim$4x and SJD (B) by $\sim$1.8x without compromising its exactness guarantee, maintaining identical FID, IS and CLIP scores.
-Notably, while standard SJD fails to achieve a meaningful speedup with an increased window size (L), our MC-SJD demonstrates consistent acceleration as the window size grows, strongly suggesting that our coupling helps to stabilize SJD's convergence.
-Finally, compared to (C) , lossy SD method GSD, while it also significantly reduces the NFE, it results in a degradation of the FID and CLIP scores.
+As shown, our method (D) accelerates the \textit{Vanilla AR} (A) by up to 4.2x and SJD (B) by 1.8x without compromising exactness guarantee, maintaining identical FID, IS and CLIP scores.
+Notably, while standard SJD fails to achieve meaningful speedup with an increased window size (L), our SCD shows higher acceleration as the window size grows, strongly suggesting that our coupling helps to stabilize SJD's convergence.
+Finally, (C) , lossy-SD method GSD, also significantly reduces the NFE, but results in a degradation of the FID and CLIP scores.
 Our method, in contrast, shows an even faster speedup than lossy GSD while maintaining quality exactness.
-In Table \ref{tab:janus}, we also report results on the SOTA AR image model, Janus-Pro (7B).
-As shown, our method consistently accelerates the standard SJD process by up to 2.1x, achieving a final step compression of 3.7$\times$.
+In Table \ref{tab:janus}, we report results of Janus-Pro (7B).
+As shown, our method consistently accelerates the standard SJD process by up to 2.1x, achieving a final step compression of 3.7x.
+We also present results on Parti-prompt dataset and Lumina-mGPT-2 in Tab. \ref{tab:lumina-parti}, \ref{tab:janus-parti} and Fig. \ref{fig:luminatwoqual}.
+As shown, our SCD still shows up to $4.4\times$ speedup compared to AR in various datasets and models.

-In Table \ref{tab:quant_video}, We depict the quantitative results on AR video generation model, cosmos-ar (4B).
-Remarkably, as shown, applying our method achieves $\sim$13$\times$ actual acceleration with no loss in performance.
-This large acceleration gain mainly stems from the strong temporal redundancy between consecutive frames in video AR generation, and we believe our results will unlock huge potential in this field, where research progress has recently been hindered by speed bottlenecks.
+In Table \ref{tab:quant_video}, We depict the results on AR video generation model, Cosmos-1-AR.
+Notably, our method achieves up to 13.6x actual acceleration with no loss in quality, outperforming other methods in significant margin.
+We believe this large acceleration mainly stems from the strong temporal redundancy between consecutive frames in video AR; thus making draft prediction relatively easy and thereby enabling the full utilization of longer draft window lengths.